Emulator Issues #11496

 See attached screenshots and attached savestate in five-part 7zip archive.

-#1 Updated by Rupeeclock about 1 year ago
+#1 Updated by Rupeeclock over 1 year ago

 Whilst investigating issue 11495, retested this issue in Dolphin 4.0-1146 and 4.0-1192 (tev_fixes_new branch merge).